energywebfoundation/ssi/contributing.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

-As for everything else in the project, the contributions to [PROJECT/REPO] are governed by our Code of Conduct[REFERENCE].
+As for everything else in the project, the contributions to the ["SSI repository"](https://github.com/energywebfoundation/ssi) are governed by our Code of Conduct[REFERENCE].

 ## Using the issue tracker